Final Project

 The final project will ask you to develop and implement a full bioinformatics pipeline for a real-world dataset, focusing on the prinicples of reproducibility and portability we’ve discussed throughout the semester.

-You will have your choice of two datasets stemming from published work that focused on chromatin accessiblity and alternative splicing, respectively.
-You will be asked to generate an end-to-end pipeline for each dataset, including reproducing several of their key results and figures.
+You will have your choice of two options, the first being a publication focused on chromatin accessiblity as assayed by ATACseq.
+You will be asked to generate an end-to-end pipeline for experiment and replicate some of their key figures.

 You will be given a rough outline of the steps your workflow should perform as well as a list of deliverables to generate.
 When in doubt, you may refer back to the original publication for additional details or guidance on specific steps.